-Oswego Health was founded in 1881, nearly 140 years ago, when a group of community minded residents gathered for the specific purpose of starting a hospital.
-A look back to the initial board minutes reveals that the founders had concerns not unlike those in healthcare today.
+As an independent, nonprofit healthcare system, Oswego Health was founded in 1881 when a group of community-minded residents gathered for the specific purpose of starting a hospital.
+A look back to the initial board minutes reveals that the founders had concerns, not unlike those in healthcare today.

 They wanted to provide care to all residents, regardless of income and other factors.
 They desired a location that people could easily access and, of course, wanted their facility to have the best physicians and most modern technology.

-Since that initial hospital meeting held in 1881, the organization has evolved into the Oswego Health system, which has become both a pillar and an economic engine of the community.
-Not only is Oswego Health recognized for the exceptional, high-quality care it provides, in 2018, our economic impact on the area was a significant --$202 million, which helps keep our community viable.
+Since that initial hospital meeting 140 years ago, the organization has evolved into the Oswego Health system, which has become both a pillar and an economic engine of the community.
+In fact, in 2020 our economic impact on the area was a significant $228 million, which helps keep our community viable.

 Through the years as our community changed, so did the health system.
 In 2006, Oswego Health introduced a completely new service to Oswego County: urgent care services.
 As Fulton's A.L.
-Lee Memorial Hospital closed, the NYS Department of Health turned to Oswego Health, providing more than $22 million in state funds, to support a major renovation project leading to the opening of the Fulton Medical Center in 2011.
+Lee Memorial Hospital closed, the New York State Department of Health turned to Oswego Health, providing more than $22 million in state funds, to support a major renovation project leading to the opening of Fulton Medical Center in 2011.

 A year later, the health system was recognized as Oswego County's healthcare leader when the state Health Department turned to Oswego Health once again to develop services in Central Square.
 After yet another major construction project, we unveiled the Central Square Medical Center, offering urgent care, lab and medical imaging services.

-Just as physicians were embracing a new business model, Oswego Health was proactive and developed Physician Care P.C. a multi-specialty medical group offering the community accessible, high quality medical care.
-Since its inception in 2013, Physician Care P.C. has added cardiology, bariatrics, ENT, general surgery, orthopedics, colon & rectal, gastroenterology, urology and primary care.
-Physician Care P.C. allows these contracted physicians to focus on the delivery of care, while the health system oversees all business and administrative tasks.
+Just as physicians were embracing a new business model, Oswego Health was proactive and developed Physician Care, PC, a multi-specialty medical group offering the community accessible, high-quality medical care.
+Since its inception in 2013, Physician Care, PC has added cardiology, bariatrics, audiology, ENT, general surgery, orthopedics, gastroenterology, urology and primary care.
+Physician Care, PC allows these contracted physicians to focus on the delivery of care, while the health system oversees all business and administrative tasks.

-Of course this year has brought more positive change for the health system as we embark on two major projects, almost at the same time.
-With the construction of our new Behavioral Health Services facility at the former Oswego Price Chopper building, we are transforming the way behavioral health services are delivered as we integrate primary care services and construct a building offering many patient comforts.
-We are pleased to know that our new site will likely become a model for similar facilities across the country.
+At the start of 2021, Oswego Health completed the construction of a 42,000-square-foot behavioral health services facility at the former Oswego Price Chopper building.
+The new Lakeview Center for Mental Health and Wellness is transforming the way mental health and wellness services are delivered as we integrate primary care services and construct a facility offering many patient comforts.
+We believe that our new site will likely become a model for similar facilities across the country.

-Our second project is the complete transformation of the hospital's third and fourth floors to offer private rooms, with a hotel-like feel.
-The rooms will feature their own bathrooms and other comforts, as will the two floors with areas for both staff and families.
+By the end of 2021, renovations to our hospital's third and fourth floors will be complete and will offer private rooms, with a hotel-like feel.
 While the staff already provides exceptional care, our new medical/surgical floors will reduce the chance of infection and promote a quicker recovery.

-Oswego Health has always been on the forefront of adding services needed by our community since 1881, ensuring the best care is available locally.
-Just as it has for its first 138 years, the health system will continue to develop innovative and high-quality programs that improve the health of area residents.
-Right at Home.
+Oswego Health has always been at the forefront of adding services needed by our community since 1881, ensuring the best care is available locally.
+Just as it has for the past 140 years, the health system will continue to develop innovative and high-quality programs that improve the health of area residents, right at home.